Recent Posts

 7:00 AM

-With this report, we update our data-driven Kalinowski Quick-Service Pizza Index for Q4 to +0.6%.
-This is the one-year figure, lapping the +10.7% number from Q4 2020, the +3.3% figure from Q4 2021, and the +1.9% number from Q4 2022.
-Comparing to Q4 2019 levels — a four-year (pre-pandemic) basis — the Kalinowski Quick-Service Pizza Index for Q4 2023 is at +17.3%.
-So, not only does the quick-service pizza have the second-lowest one-year same-store sales figure for Q4 2023 (ahead of only fine fining), it also has the second-lowest four-year number for Q4 2023 (ahead of only the family dining segment).
-Our +0.6% figure is based on our latest proprietary checks/data as regards same-store sales performance for this segment during October, November, and December.
+With this report, we update our data-driven Kalinowski Quick-Service Burger Index for Q4 to +0.5%.
+Comparing to Q4 2019 levels — a five-year (pre-pandemic) basis — the Kalinowski Quick-Service Burger Index for Q4 2024 is at +32.0%.
+These numbers are based on our latest proprietary checks/data as regards same-store sales performance for this segment during October, November, and December.

 Read More »